Mine injures peacekeeper as diplomats visit Mali's Kidal

 Olivier Salgado, spokesman for the U.N. mission, known as MINUSMA, said a U.N. vehicle struck a mine near Kidal's airport but the vehicle was not part of the security detail for the Bamako-based diplomats visiting the town, a flashpoint for Tuareg separatism.

-Salgado said the peacekeeper was from Guinea's contingent in the U.N. mission.
+Salgado did not say which country the injured peacekeeper was from but diplomatic sources said he was part of Guinea's contingent in the U.N. mission.

 The ambassadors of Germany and Denmark, a Canadian diplomat and several senior U.N. officials were visiting the town when the explosion occurred but they are all safe, the sources said.